Tureckiy-zart/TUI/docs/PROJECT_PROGRESS.md

-# Tenerife UI Library - Project Progress Tracker
+# TUI Library - Project Progress Tracker

 This file tracks the completion status of all tasks and subtasks in the Master Task system.